Azure/avdaccelerator/workload/docs/citrixlzaccelerator/readme.md

 **Enterprise Applications**

-Depending on how your Citrix Cloud and Microsoft Entra ID are configured, one or more Enterprise Applications may be created in your Microsoft Entra ID tenant.
-These accounts allow Citrix Cloud to access data stored in your Microsoft Entra ID tenant.
+Depending on how your Citrix Cloud and Microsoft Entra ID are configured, one or more Enterprise Applications may be created in your Microsoft Entra tenant.
+These accounts allow Citrix Cloud to access data stored in your Microsoft Entra tenant.
 Table 3 Citrix Cloud Enterprise Applications in Microsoft Entra ID lists the Application IDs and their purpose.

 | Enterprise Applications ID | Purpose |
 |----|----|